bgigurtsis/blog/_posts/2025-02-16-securingrds.md

     ```json
     {
-      "RDS Security Group": {
       "Inbound": "Postgres (5432) from Bastion Security Group ID only",
       "Outbound": "All traffic to any IP"
-      }
     }
     ```